Vocational training at Volkswagen

 Volkswagen has introduced dual vocational training at many of the Group’s international locations in the past few years and is continuously working on improvements.
-In 2015, Volkswagen do Brasil made preparations for a three-year mechatronics engineer training program.
-The introduction of the program, which follows the German standard, is planned for 2016.
-When planning the construction of new factories – such as Audi’s Mexican plant in San José de Chiapa – dual training is included in the process right from the start.
-Over three-quarters of all the Group’s vocational trainees learn their trade through dual vocational training.
-As of December 31, 2015, the Volkswagen Group had trained 18,651 young people worldwide in approximately 60 trades and 50 dual study programs.
+Over three-quarters of all the Group’s vocational trainees now learn their trade through dual vocational training.
+As of the end of 2016, the Volkswagen Group had trained 19,490 young people in approximately 60 trades and 50 dual study programs.

-Once a year, Volkswagen honors its highest-achieving vocational trainees Group-wide with the “Best Apprentice Award”.
-In 2015, 12 young women and 33 young men at a total of 40 Group locations received this award for their excellent performance and technical expertise.
+Once a year, Volkswagen honors its highest-achieving vocational trainees in the Group with the “Best Apprentice Award”.
+In 2016, nine young women and 36 young men at a total of 43 Group locations received this award for their excellent performance and technical expertise.

-AGE STRUCTURE IN YEARS OF THE VOLKSWAGEN GROUP EMPLOYEES
+AGE STRUCTURE IN YEARS OF VOLKSWAGEN GROUP EMPLOYEES

 Developing university graduates